Breaking down Money Management for Couples

 In this last chapter, we review various budgeting tools that may or may not work for you.
 Listen to the conversation and use the Money Management for Couples Worksheet to help you see the benefits these tools could offer.
 Then read on for more suggestions for selecting budgeting tools.

 Chapter 5: Helpful budgeting tools

+- Look for a budgeting tool that works for you.
 From new apps to pen and paper, choosing a system that works is a decision only you and your partner can make.
 Try what sounds good to you and don't be shy about dropping the ones that are just not working.
 Be willing to compromise or split duties if you can't come to a shared conclusion.
 There are plenty of options out there.
 Take the time to pick and choose until you find the right budgeting tools for you.
+For example, our spending calculator can help you compare what you're spending today and how much you can save if incremental changes are made with your spending.
 The goal is to figure out, together, what works.

 - Spreadsheet: Make a spreadsheet — free tools online could help here — to build out the categories of your budget and align money accordingly.
 Electronic spreadsheets are easy to build and adjust.
 You can also set up equations to help you tally totals and keep your money balanced.